Exposing a child to harmful material defense attorneys

 This brings us to another important point – credibility.
 How can we prove that the alleged victim is a liar?
 Sometimes we’ll use an investigator to get into old accusations this victim made.
 Were there old sexual assault allegations made by the victim?
 These could be useful, because this harmful content certainly touches allegations involving sex crimes.

-Contact Meyer Van Severen, S.C. immediately to begin fighting your criminal case
+Contact Van Severen Law Office immediately to begin fighting your criminal case

-The sex crime defense attorneys at Meyer Van Severen, S.C. are specialists.
+The sex crime defense attorneys at Van Severen Law Office are specialists.
 100% of our practice focuses on representing individuals facing criminal charges.
 We regularly represent individuals facing charges like exposing a child to harmful material.
 Our exceptional focus on criminal defense allows us to stay constantly up to date on the law.
 And most importantly, it allows us to achieve better results for you.

-To speak with one of our criminal defense attorneys, contact Meyer Van Severen, S.C. at (414) 270-0202.
+To speak with one of our criminal defense attorneys, contact Van Severen Law Office at (414) 270-0202.
 We’re certainly available around the clock and want to begin fighting your case.